Considering adoption brings so many questions and concerns. And a very common question is, how do you adopt a newborn baby quickly?

 If they ask for something, jump on it and provide that information as fast as humanly possible.

 And manners, that is a thing.
-For goodness sakes be as courteous and polite as possible.
+For goodness sake be as courteous as possible.

 The goal here is to make sure that the people helping you adopt a child like you.
 As momma always said, we catch more flies with honey than we do vinegar.